 What other ideas could you add to this list?

-Nigel Temple is a creativity speaker and trainer.
-He delivers engaging creativity talks and creative thinking workshops for audiences of all sizes, anywhere in the world.
+Nigel Temple is a creativity trainer and speaker.
+He delivers engaging creativity talks and workshops for audiences of all sizes, anywhere in the world.